dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 Duplicated clauses are a special set of entries in the EH tables to assist the VM.
 Specifically, if handler 'A' is also protected by an outer EH clause 'B', then the JIT must emit a duplicated clause, a duplicate of 'B', that marks the whole handler 'A' (which is now lexically disjoint for the range of code for the corresponding try body 'A') as being protected by the handler for 'B'.

-Duplicated clauses are not needed for x86.
+Duplicated clauses are not needed for x86 and for CoreRT ABI.

 During exception dispatch the VM uses these duplicated clauses to know when to skip any frames between the handler and its parent function.
 After skipping to the parent function, due to a duplicated clause, the VM searches for a regular/non-duplicate clause in the parent function.
 The order of duplicated clauses is important.
 They should appear after all of the main function clauses.
 They should still follow the normal sorting rules (inner-to-outer, top-to-bottom), but because the try-start/try-end will all be the same for a given handler, they should maintain the ordering, regarding inner-to-outer, as the corresponding original clause.